cybojanek/ssssup/README.md

-# Super Simple Server Stats Using Python
+# Super Simple Server Stats Using Python and RRDTool

 Collection of simple monitoring sccripts in Python.
 Why Python?
 Because.